Input modalities

 Functionality that can be operated by device motion or user motion can also be operated by user interface components and responding to the motion can be disabled to prevent accidental actuation.
 The following exceptions apply:

-Supported Interface The motion is used to operate functionality through an accessibility supported interface;
+Supported interface The movement is used to operate functions via an accessibility-supporting interface;

-Essential The motion is essential for the function and doing so would invalidate the activity.
+Indispensable The movement is indispensable for the function and would invalidate the activity.

 Relevance and applicability